chriswendt/ietf/draft-ietf-stir-passport.md

 **3.1.2 "alg" (Algorithm) Header Parameter**

-For PASSporT, the "alg" should be defined as follows, for the creation of PASSporT tokens and the digital signatures,

-* ES256 MUST be implemented.
+For PASSporT, the "alg" should be defined as follows, for the creation and verification of PASSporT tokens and their digital signatures ES256 MUST be implemented.
-* RS256 SHOULD be implemented.

-For the verification of PASSporT tokens, both ES256 and RS256 MUST be supported.

 Note that JWA [RFC7518] defines other algorithms that may be utilized or updated in the future depending on cryptographic strength requirements guided by current security best practice.